aarong/feedme-server-core/README.md

 Arguments passed to the listeners:

-1. `clientId` (string) is the identifier assigned by the server to the client The client will be made aware of this identifier once it has submitted an library-compatible `Handshake` message.
+1. `clientId` (string) is the identifier assigned by the library to the client.
+   The client will be made aware of this identifier once it has transmitted a library-compatible `Handshake` message.

 #### handshake

-Emitted when a client submits a valid and library-compatible `Handshake` message, but before the server has returned a `HandshakeResponse` message indicating success.
-Applications can use this event to perform any processing that is required before a Feedme conversation is initiated with a client.
+Emitted when the server receives a valid and library-compatible `Handshake` message.

-If a client `Handshake` message is invalid or specifies a Feedme version not supported by the library, then the `handshake` event is not emitted and a `HandshakeResponse` indicating failure is returned to the client immediately.
+If there is a listener attached to the `handshake` event, then the application must call `hres.success()` to return a `HandshakeResponse` message to the client.

-If no listeners are attached to the `handshake` event, then the event is not emitted and the server returns a `HandshakeResponse` indicating success as soon as a valid `Handshake` message is received from the client.
+If there is no listener attached to the `handshake` event, then the server immediataly returns a `HandshakeResponse` message indicating success when a valid and library-compatible `Handshake` message is received.

+If a `Handshake` message specifies a Feedme version not supported by the library, then a `handshake` event is not emitted and the client is sent a `HandshakeResponse` message indicating failure.

 Arguments passed to the listeners:

-1. `handshakeRequest` (Object) is a `HandshakeRequest` object describing the client request.
+1. `hreq` (Object) is a `HandshakeRequest` object describing the client request.

-2. `handshakeResponse` (Object) is a `HandshakeResponse` object enabling the application to respond to the request.
+2. `hres` (Object) is a `HandshakeResponse` object enabling the application to respond to the request.

-The application must eventually call `handshakeResponse.success()`, which returns a `HandshakeResponse` message indicating success to the client and sets the client state to `ready`.

 #### action

-Emitted when a client transmits a valid `Action` message
+Emitted when the server receives a valid `Action` message.

-If no listeners are attached to the `action` event, then the server returns failure to all action requests with error code `"INTERNAL_ERROR"`.
+If there is no listener attached to the `action` event, then the server immediately returns an `ActionResponse` message indicating failure (error code `"INTERNAL_ERROR"`) when a valid `Action` message is received.

 Arguments passed to the listeners:

-1. `actionRequest` (Object) is an `ActionRequest` object describing the action request.
+1. `areq` (Object) is an `ActionRequest` object describing the action request.

-2. `actionResponse` (Object) is an `ActionResponse` object enabling the server to respond to the request.
+2. `ares` (Object) is an `ActionResponse` object enabling the server to respond to the request.

-The application must eventually call `actionResponse.success()` or `actionResponse.failure()` to return an `ActionResponse` message to the client.

 #### feedOpen

-Emitted when a client transmits a valid `FeedOpen` message.
+Emitted when the server receives a valid `FeedOpen` message.

-If no listeners are attached to the `feedOpen` event, then the library returns failure to all feed open requests with error code `"INTERNAL_ERROR"`.
+If there is no listener attached to the `feedOpen` event, then the server immediately returns a `FeedOpenResponse` message indicating failure (error code `"INTERNAL_ERROR"`) when a valid `FeedOpen` message is received.

 Arguments passed to the listeners:

-1. `feedOpenRequest` (Object) is a `FeedOpenRequest` object describing the client request.
+1. `foreq` (Object) is a `FeedOpenRequest` object describing the client request.

-2. `feedOpenResponse` (Object) is a `FeedOpenResponse` object enabling the application to respond to the request.
+2. `fores` (Object) is a `FeedOpenResponse` object enabling the application to respond to the request.

-The application must eventually call `feedOpenResponse.success()` or `feedOpenResponse.failure()` to return a `FeedOpenResponse` message to the client.

 #### feedClose

-Emitted when a client transmits a valid `FeedClose` message and after the library has stopped sending the client `ActionRevelation` messages associated with the feed, but before the library has returned a `FeedCloseResponse` message indicating success.
-Applications can listen to this event to perform any processing that is required on feed closure.
+Emitted when the server receives a valid `FeedClose` message.

+If there is a listener attached to the `feedClose` event, then the application must call `fcres.success()` to return a `FeedCloseResponse` message to the client.

-If no listeners are attached to the `feedClose` event, then the library returns a `FeedCloseResponse` immediately when a valid `FeedClose` message is received from the client. (test for both terminated and open)
+If there is no listener attached to the `feedClose` event, then the server immediatally returns a `FeedCloseResponse` message indicating success when a valid `FeedClose` message is received.

-If the feed has already been terminated and the client submits a `FeedClose` message within `options.terminationMs` then no `feedClose` event is emitted and success is returned immediately to the client.
+In both cases, the server stops transmitting `ActionRevelation` messages referencing the feed as soon as the `FeedClose` message is received.

+The server does not emit a `feedClose` event for `FeedClose` messages that arrive during a termination window.

 Arguments passed to the listeners:

-1. `feedCloseRequest` (Object) is a `FeedCloseRequest` object describing the client request.
+1. `fcreq` (Object) is a `FeedCloseRequest` object describing the client request.

-2. `feedCloseResponse` (Object) is a `FeedCloseResponse` object enabling the application to respond to the request.
+2. `fcres` (Object) is a `FeedCloseResponse` object enabling the application to respond to the request.

-The application must eventually call `feedCloseResponse.success()` to return a `FeedOpenResponse` message to the client.
-As per the Feedme specification, the server is not permitted to reject feed closure requests.

 #### disconnect

-Emitted when a client's state transitions from `awaiting_handshake`, `processing_handshake`, or `ready` to `not_connected`.
+Emitted when a client connection ends.

-If there were `handshake`, `action`, `feedOpen`, or `feedClose` events associated with the client that have not yet been responded to, then subsequent `xres.success()` and `xres.failure()` calls will succeed but do nothing.

 Arguments passed to the listeners:

-1. `clientId` (string) is the Feedme client identifier that the library has assigned to the client.
+1. `clientId` (string) is the identifier that the library assigned to the client.

-2. `err` (optional Error) indicates the error condition, if any.

-- If the client was intentionally disconnected by a call to `server.disconnect()` then `err` is omitted.
+2. `err` (Optional Error) indicates the reason for the disconnect.
+If the disconnect resulted from a call to `server.disconnect()` then the argument is omitted.

+The following errors are possible:

+- `err.message === "HANDSHAKE_TIMEOUT: ..."`

-- If the client did not submit a valid and compatible `Handshake` message within `options.handshakeMs` (if enabled), then `err` is an `Error` object with `err.message === "HANDSHAKE_TIMEOUT: ..."`.
+  The client did not transmit a valid and library-compatible `Handshake` message within the windows specified by `options.handshakeMs`.

+- `err.message === "FAILURE: ..."`

-- If the connection was severed intentionally by the client or there was a transport connectivity problem, then `err` is an `Error` object with `err.message === "FAILURE: ..."`.
+  There was a transport connectivity problem or the connection was severed intentionally by the client.

-- If the transport state became `stopping` then `err` is an `Error` object with `err.message === "STOPPING: ..."`.
+- `err.message === "STOPPING: ..."`

+  The server is stopping.

 #### badClientMessage

 Emitted when a client violates the Feedme specification.

-The client is sent a `ViolationResponse` message.
-The `Diagnostics` property of the message contains `Diagnostics.Message` (string), which is the client message that generated the error, and `Diagnostics.Problem` (string), which describes the nature of the violation.
+The server transmits a `ViolationResponse` message to the client before this event is emitted.

 Arguments passed to the listeners:

-1. `clientId` (string) is the Feedme client identifier that the library has assigned to the client.
+1. `clientId` (string) is the client identifier that the library assigned to the client.

 2. `err` (Error) describes the nature of the violation.